usb-c/STUSB4500/README.md

 1. Reset the chip so that it reloads its latest NVM configuration
 1. Now the chip is programmed.
 Each time it starts up, it will load the configuration from the NVM memory.

-* Note 1 : In a typical application, the chip's NVM only needs to be programmed once (during manufacturing).
+* Note 1 : In a typical application, the chip's NVM only needs to be programmed once (during manufacturing flow).
 * Note 2 : The NVM technology has a limited number of write cycles possible (few thousands).
 So do not use an application which re-write the NVM all the time.